Class AbstractDelegate<C extends JComponent>

 Component.setMinimumSize(Dimension)for more information.- Parameters:

-width- The minimum width of the component.height- The minimum height of the component.- Returns:
+width- The minimum width of the component in developer pixels (not scaled for high DPI).height- The minimum height of the component in developer pixels (not scaled for high DPI).- Returns:

 - The delegate itself.